jhhoward/MicroWeb/README.md

 * CGA, EGA, VGA or Hercules compatible graphics card
 * A network interface (it is possible to use your machine's serial port with the EtherSLIP driver)
 * A mouse is desirable but not 100% required
-* 640k RAM is desirable but can run with as little as 384K
+* 640K RAM is desirable but can run with less
-* EMS can be used if available and is recommended for loading heavier web pages
+* EMS can be used if available and is recommended for loading heavier web pages and images

 ## Limitations
 * HTTP only (See HTTPS limitations below)